 How Many Strands of Floss for Bullion Knots

-Generally speaking, the best number of strands is three.
+Generally speaking, the best number of strands for bullion knot stitch is three.
 This many floss threads will give you an average thickness.
 Experiment with other threads and make a sampler with notes to keep as a reference.

-How to Make Bullions Knot Step by Step Instructions
+How to Make a Bullion Knot, Step by Step Instructions

-Once you have mastered the basic knot, you are ready to learn how to create different designs using the bullion knot.
+Once you have mastered the basic bullion knot, you are ready to learn how to create different designs.
 The pattern will tell you what length of knot you need and the thickness and color.

-It is a good idea to try this knot out on a test run first.
+It is a good idea to try this bullion embroidery stitch out on a test run first.
 Take a scrap of fabric and some needle and thread, and you are ready to follow these three easy steps.

 Step 1 - Mark and Start